iamshobhit5/OPlusExtra/README.md

 ## About the project:

 OPlusExtras is a device specifc parts application, aimed at addressing the challenge of maintaining multiple devices with varying feature sets.
-One of the key advantages of OPlusExtras is its ability to configure node paths, doze sensor names, and enable/disable features via runtime resource overlay (RRO) packages in the common (OPlusExtraResCommon) and device-specific (OPlusExtrasResTarget) trees.
+One of the key advantages of OPlusExtras is its ability to configure node paths, sensor names, and enable/disable features via runtime resource overlay (RRO) packages in the common (OPlusExtraResCommon) and device-specific (OPlusExtrasResTarget) trees.
 This approach ensures that the application can be run on multiple devices, even if they do not support the same features.
 With OPlusExtras, users can conveniently enable or disable features on a per-device basis without having to remove code for unsupported features!

 ## Current features: